 As an example, if the physical aspect is more towards the Bullmastiff, then you can expect their head to be slightly squarer, which fits in more with that breed.

-Their hair also has the same parentage issues as it can be short and they display a number of skin folds, or it can be slightly longer and with finer hair around the ears.
+Their hair also has the same parentage issues as it can be short and they display many skin folds, or it can be slightly longer and with finer hair around the ears.

 However, no matter what happens, it will still clearly be a combination between the Golden Retriever and the Bullmastiff.